Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Numerical Results

 where $\eta$ is a constant step size.
 We set $\epsilon = 10^{-4}$ and $\eta = 0.01$ in \eqref{discrete_new} for all simulations.

-First, we consider a world with eight ellipsoidal obstacles, and we compare the trajectories from several different initial positions using the different dynamics.
-Next, we consider in three dimensions to illustrate that our convergence result holds for obstacles in higher dimensions.
-Finally, we explore the effect of increasing the number of obstacles of randomly generated ellipsoidal worlds.
+First, we consider a world with eight ellipsoidal obstacles, and we compare the trajectories from several different initial positions.
+Then, we explore the effect of increasing the number of obstacles of randomly generated ellipsoidal worlds.
 The obstacles are generated such that condition (\ref{equ:condition}) might fail.
-Therefore, increasing the number of obstacles results in fewer trajectories successfully reaching the target.
-In contrast, the corrected dynamics, both with and without the second order information, perform well even when the number of obstacles is large.
+Therefore, increasing the number of obstacles results in fewer trajectories following $g_\textrm{nav}$ successfully reaching the target.
+In contrast, the corrected dynamics performs well even when the number of obstacles is large.